The Sherwood Institute

 We base all our programmes on well-researched methods of counselling and psychotherapy, and they evolve in response to the latest research.

-Facilities at The Sherwood Institute
+Facilities at The Sherwood Institute:

-We have 3 large training rooms; a library; a resources room with journals and computers, collected articles, dissertations from previous students and photocopying / scanning facilities.
+We have 3 large and 1 small training rooms; a library; a resources room with journals and computers, collected articles, dissertations from previous students and photocopying / scanning facilities.
 Trainees often choose to relax in one of the many nearby coffee houses and eating places at break-times.
 Both Institute buildings also have student common rooms for students to meet, with fresh filtered water and hot drinks-making facilities.
 Thiskney House also has an enclosed landscaped garden for break times during pleasant weather.